sergio-mc/JS/servidor_api_mongoose/Readme.md

 6.- Install body-parser: npm i body-parser --save
 // What is body-parser?
 Extract the entire body portion of an incoming request stream and exposes it on req.body .

+7.- Install dotenv: npm i dotenv --save
+// What is dotenv?
+Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.

 -- Start Project--